 For 17 years, California Interfaith Power & Light (CIPL) has been living into our founding mission–to be faithful stewards of Creation by responding to global warming as a moral issue.
-Today, CIPL is a network of 680 congregations of all faiths committed to addressing climate change from Chico to San Diego, Mono Lake to Monterey Bay.
+Today, CIPL is a network of almost 700 congregations of all faiths committed to addressing climate change from Chico to San Diego, Mono Lake to Monterey Bay.

 Over the years, we and our member congregations have:

 - Sent thousands of emails to legislators urging stronger climate policies

 - Spoken at local, state, and national government hearings

 - Conducted energy audits of houses of worship

 - Upgraded lighting; insulated facilities; installed solar systems and electric vehicle charging stations

 - Preached hundreds of sermons on care for Creation